Club: SSC Napoli | Opening: 1959 | Capacity: 60,240 seats

 During the World Cup, Stadio San Paolo hosted two first round group matches, a round of 16 match, the quarter-final between England and Cameroon (3-2), and the semi-final between Argentina and Italy (1-1).

 After the World Cup, the stadium slowly decayed, and lack of maintenance even resulted in a temporary closure.
-Parts of the stadium were subsequently kept closed, reducing capacity to its current total.
+Parts of the stadium were subsequently kept closed, hereby reducing capacity.

 In recent years and with the return of successes for the club, refurbishments have been performed that have kept the stadium eligible for European matches.

-The state of the stadium, however, remains poor, and Napoli has therefore the ambition to either move to a new stadium or extensively redevelop Stadio San Paolo.
-Earlier plans have all failed, but the club has recently again started talks with the city of Napoli to come to a solution.
+The state of the stadium, however, remains poor, and Napoli therefore have the ambition to either move to a new stadium or extensively redevelop Stadio San Paolo.
+Earlier plans have all failed, but the club have recently again started talks with the city of Napoli to come to a solution.

 (photos of the present Stadio San Paolo below)